Bachelor of Social Work Course Descriptions

-Accredited by the Council for Social Work Education (CSWE), Our Lady of the Lake University's (OLLU) online Bachelor of Social Work (BSW) is specifically designed to address emerging needs and trends in the social work community while building a time-tested foundation of skills and philosophies.
+Accredited by the Council on Social Work Education (CSWE), Our Lady of the Lake University’s (OLLU) online Bachelor of Social Work (BSW) equip students with the skills, knowledge, and tools necessary for generalist social work practice through its time-tested curriculum over four years.

-As a graduate of this program, you can take the licensure exam in Texas and other states.* You may also provide beginning-level counseling services and earn full membership in the National Association of Social Workers.
+As a graduate of this program, you will be prepared to sit for the licensure exam at the bachelor’s level in Texas and other states*.
+You will also be eligible for a full membership in the National Association of Social Workers.

 Overview of social work, its historical roots, the profession’s principles and values, fields of practice, and methods of intervention.
 Required before taking all other SOWK courses except SOWK 2300.